abhisekupadhyaya/HPML-Project/README.md

 3. **NVIDIA Nsight Systems**: System-wide performance analysis tool offering detailed insights into GPU and CPU operations.

 4. **TensorBoard**: Widely used for visualizing training progress and performance metrics across various deep learning frameworks.

+## 7. To-Do

+1. Analyze existing systems:
+   - Conduct a thorough review of drawbacks and limitations in current solutions
+   - Identify key features and components that can be incorporated or improved upon

+2. Design initial prototype:
+   - Select a specific model architecture, network topology, and hardware configuration as a starting point
+   - Create detailed specifications for each component (e.g., model partitioner, memory manager)

+3. Implement core functionality:

+4. Expand hardware and model support:

 Citations:\